fberrosp/F1---EDA---Grand-Prix-Analysis/README.md

 # F1-EDA-Grand-Prix-Analysis
-Analysis go historic Formula 1 data.
+Analysis of historic Formula 1 data.

 ## Problem Statement
 * What factors will determine who is more likely to win a GP at that specific GP?